 This page will help you identify options to prepare your course for disruption.
-Beneath the questions to consider is information on technologies that can help with particular teaching and learning tasks, and how you can get started with them.
+Below the questions to consider is information on technologies that can help with particular teaching and learning tasks, and how you can get started with them.

 Questions To Consider